markfinger/unfort/example/README.md

 Visit: http://127.0.0.1:3000/

-Check the console, and make some changes to `src/main.js`.
+Check the console, and make some changes to the files in `src`.

-With regards to performance, you can
+### Notes

+If you want to test the persistent cache: run the build once, kill the process, then restart it.
+It should complete in a fraction of a second.
+Note: the entire cache is cleared when any changes are made to `unfort.js`, `.babelrc`, `package.json`, or the directories in `node_modules`.

+If you want to test incremental build perf, you might want to try installing a bunch of large libraries (jquery, react, etc), importing them in `src/main.js`, and then making changes to the files.